-As above, the RDP session is disconnected (at the TCP/IP level) but the current environment (desktop and running applications) are not closed.
+As above, the RDP session is disconnected (at the TCP/IP level) but the current environment (desktop and running applications) is not closed.
 The user will be able to retrieve this environment the next time the connection is opened.

-8.2.3 -Turning-Off the AX3000
+8.2.4 -Turning-Off the AX3000

-When the AX3000 is turned off without logging out some problems may occur.
+If the AX3000 is powered off without logging out problems may be encountered.